 With the days brightening up again after a long, dark winter, spring is the very best time of year to renew and rethink lifestyle and decor choices.
-If you’re suffering from a bit of winter cabin fever and looking for a way of making the house feel more spacious for spring and beyond, here are some ideas to help make it happen.
+If you’re suffering from a bit of winter cabin fever and looking for a way of making your house feel more spacious for spring and beyond, here are some ideas to help make it happen.

 Store Your Winter Gear

 Who else can’t wait to ditch the jumpers and slip into something lighter?
 The only problem with changing seasons is the way wardrobes tend to become more jumbled, with winter and summer gear fighting for space.
 If your boots are blocking your way to your sandals, it’s probably time for a wardrobe rethink.

 A popular option is self storage for seasonal items.
 Clothes are a great example, but the concept extends to garden furniture and machines, as well as toys and indoor furnishings that take up space but are rarely used.

 Self storage in Manchester (where we are) is easy to find, and there are facilities all over the country.
 If you’re feeling a bit cramped at home, with cupboards, garages and lofts full of stuff you barely use but that you really don’t want to part with, it’s an ideal way to make more space at home.